-Greece’s snowy towns decorated in colors, along with their delicious hot drinks and food, will feel like something out of a fairy tale.
+Greece’s snowy towns decorated in colours, along with their delicious hot drinks and food, will feel like something out of a fairy tale.

-Mouthwatering treats like melted cheeses baked and flavored with peppers and honey wine with a dash of cinnamon are an experience that only the winters of Greece can offer.
+Mouthwatering treats like melted cheeses baked and flavoured with peppers and honey wine with a dash of cinnamon are an experience that only the winters of Greece can offer.

 It is the most wonderful time of the year and might be the best time to visit Greece.